Causal Inference with Truncation-by-Death and Unmeasured Confounding: Application to allogeneic stem cell transplantation data

+We first explain that Assumptions 1--3 hold.
+According to association analyses \citep{chang2020haploidentical}, three binary baseline covariates, namely minimal residual disease (MRD) presence ($X_1=1$ for positive and 0 for negative), disease status ($X_2=1$ for CR1 and 0 for CR$>$1), and diagnosis ($X_3=1$ for T-ALL and 0 for B-ALL), were found to be related with relapse.
+Another post-treatment biomarker, chronic graft versus host disease (GVHD), was also shown to be associated with relapse.
+To avoid philosophical etiology of controlling post-treatment variables, we use potential NRMs as a reflection of GVHD since GVHD is a source of NRM.
+Thus, it is unnatural to assume explainable nonrandom survival.
+Now that all risk factors of relapse are collected in $X=(X_1,X_2,X_3)$ and $(S(1),S(0))$, we expect latent ignorability to hold.
+Monotonicity holds because MSDT has fewer mismatched HLA loci than haplo-SCT, leading to lower NRM.
+Positivity holds because survival and mortality exist in both groups.

-Correlation studies have indicated that older people have a higher probability of experiencing NRM.
-Meanwhile, they are more likely to have siblings and receive MSDT as a result of the one-child policy in China.
-Therefore, we let $V=1$ for individuals older than 27 and $V=0$ otherwise (because the split at 27 leads to the strongest correlation between $V$ and $S$).
-Older people are weaker in general and tend to be more vulnerable to infection.
-Once an infection occurs, they are also more likely to die.
-However, age is not considered a risk factor for relapse based on clinical evidence because the occurrence of relapse is a result of biological immune rejection. \citet{hangai2019allogeneic} found that age has a significant effect on NRM but an insignificant effect on relapse, by categorizing stem cell transplantation receivers according to age.
-The same result was confirmed using our dataset.
+We choose age as the substitutional variable $V$.
+Association studies have indicated that older people have a higher probability of NRM because older people are more vulnerable to infection after surgery.
+However, age is not considered as a risk factor of relapse because the occurrence of relapse is more a result of biological progression. \citet{hangai2019allogeneic} found that age has a significant effect on NRM but an insignificant effect on relapse by categorizing transplantation receivers according to age.
+Even if age could influence relapse, it is deemed that age should have similar effects on $Y(1)$ and $Y(0)$ in all survivors because there is no biological mechanism indicating pleiotropy for age between different transplant modalities.
+The same result was confirmed using our dataset; see Supplementary Material F.